mck-/Open-VRP/README.md

 (define-problem "VRPTW" node-coords n :time-windows time-windows :durations durations)
 ```

 where *node-coords* is a list of pairs, *demands-list* a list of associated demands (must be same length), and n is the number of vehicles.
 When a *demands-list* and vehicle *capacity* are provided, the resulting problem is a CVRP.
 If *time-windows* (list of pairs) and *durations* are given, the resulting problem object is a VRPTW.
 When everything is provided, it creates a CVRPTW.
 Each class of problem has its own specific constraints to check.
-By default, will plot in plots/name.png.

 Or to load from a text-file [Solomon-format](http://neo.lcc.uma.es/radi-aeb/WebVRP/index.html?/Problem_Instances/CVRPTWInstances.html), [TSPLIB cvrp format](http://neo.lcc.uma.es/radi-aeb/WebVRP/data/Doc.ps) :